csarnataro/ricette-di-elisa-api/README.md

 as environemnt variables.
 See:
 [https://docs.netlify.com/configure-builds/environment-variables/](https://docs.netlify.com/configure-builds/environment-variables/)

-This means that confidential information, e.g. the private Airtable `api_key` are not exposed to the final user nor are they stored in the Git repository.
+This means that confidential information, e.g. the private Airtable `api_key`, is not exposed to the final user nor is it stored in the Git repository.

 ## Limits and quotas